Yevgeny Prigozhin: Early career and rise to prominence

 In 1995, Prigozhin entered the restaurant business.
 When revenues of his other businesses began to fall, Prigozhin persuaded a director at Contrast, Kirill Ziminov, to open a restaurant with him.
 They opened Prigozhin's first restaurant: Old Customs House (Старая Таможня) in Saint Petersburg.
 In 1997, they founded a second restaurant, New Island, a floating restaurant that became one of the most fashionable dining spots in the city.
 Inspired by waterfront restaurants on the Seine in Paris, Prigozhin and Ziminov created the restaurant by spending US$400,000 to remodel a rusting boat on the Vyatka River.
 He said his patrons "wanted to see something new in their lives and were tired of just eating cutlets with vodka".
 Before Prigozhin decided to focus on upscale dining, one of his dining establishments initially featured a striptease show.
 Prigozhin was reportedly known to punish poor performance or misconduct of employees of his catering businesses with physical violence.

-In 2001, Prigozhin personally served food to Vladimir Putin and French president Jacques Chirac when they dined at New Island.
-He hosted US president George W. Bush in 2002.
-In 2003, Putin celebrated his birthday at New Island.